H1d3r/CS-EXTC2-ICMP/README.md

 5. **disable host ICMP repsonses**

-This prevents incorrect ICMP responses from getting sent back from thr host, instead of the ICMP listener.
+    This prevents incorrect ICMP responses from getting sent back from the host, instead of the ICMP listener.

+   > Note, this effectively disables any normal pings to the server, it looks to be possible to have the Controller respond back to normal/non-implant pings, however I haven't implemented that yet.

    ```bash
    sudo sysctl -w net.ipv4.icmp_echo_ignore_all=1
    ```

-6. **Run the controller:**
+7. **Run the controller:**

    ```bash
    python3 Controller/Python/controller.py
    ```

-7. **Run the compiled client on the target:**
+8. **Run the compiled client on the target:**

    ```bash
    client_x86.exe